SUGOCA

-On March 13, 2010, SUGOCA began interoperation with Nishitetsu's nimoca, Fukuoka City Transportation Bureau's Hayakaken, and JR East's Suica.
-On March 5, 2011, in a reciprocal agreement with JR Central and JR West, SUGOCA became usable in the Osaka-Kobe-Kyoto, Okayama-Hiroshima and Nagoya metropolitan areas.
-In 2013, interoperation was extended country-wide, and SUGOCA became usable in all major cities across Japan as part of the Nationwide Mutual Usage Service.
+On March 13, 2010, SUGOCA began interoperation with Nishitetsu's nimoca, Fukuoka City's Hayakaken, and JR East's Suica.
+On March 5, 2011, in a reciprocal agreement with JR Central and JR West, SUGOCA became usable in the Keihanshin, Okayama–Hiroshima, and Nagoya metropolitan areas.
+In 2013, interoperation was extended country-wide, and SUGOCA became usable in nearly all major cities across Japan as part of the Nationwide Mutual Usage Service.

 Usable area

-SUGOCA was implemented on March 1, 2009, in 124 JR stations in Fukuoka Prefecture, mainly in the Fukuoka-Kitakyūshū area.
-As of 2022 it's usable in a total of 124 stations of below lines.
+SUGOCA was launched on March 1, 2009.
+Initially, it was usable at 124 JR stations in Fukuoka Prefecture, mainly in the Fukuoka–Kitakyushu area.
+By 2024, IC card support in Kyushu had further, including use on the following lines and stations: